Project-based learning methodology

 When a student graduates from school or university, they are equipped with the skills to receive, memorize, and paraphrase material.
 While these are essential for helping students to pass school and college exams, PBL aims to equip students with skills that will allow them to identify challenges and find solutions in real-world situations.

-In a usual project-based learning process, the teacher introduces an open case to the classroom.
+In a usual project-based learning methodology process, the teacher introduces an open case to the classroom.
 Here is a good example: